 - Economic Justice and Job Security for Chaplains: Spiritual care has proven value, and employers should value chaplains by stopping the practice of firing them when budgets get tight.
 How can chaplains successfully advocate for job security and a living wage, particularly in light of insurance, policy, and political factors driving institutional decision making?
 If past advocacy and justification for hiring have highlighted chaplain roles in relation to DEI rights and representation within institutions, what happens in a political climate that denies the value of DEI?
 In a downsizing, how can chaplains avoid being seen as redundant with psychology and social work staffing and therefore expendable?
 How do we work to care for those embedded in institutions that do not value care?
 Is there data that is emergent or needed that could better inform this fight?
 Share what has worked in your settings and the strategies, research, or practices that speak to the C-Suite in terms that matter, or that pilot new economic models for chaplaincy in any setting. - Seminar for Applied Practice of Chaplaincy/Spiritual Care: Participants in this roundtable will submit a short chaplaincy/spiritual care verbatim or case study in advance of the conference, and then discuss each other's encounters during the conference session, engaging in witnessed theological reflection, illumination of distinctive assessment and intervention practices, consultation, and expansion of our scope and skills together.
-This roundtable at once models for students, early career chaplains, researchers, and graduate school faculty how clinical cases are mined for insights and fruitfully and respectfully discussed, while providing experienced professionals opportunity to present an interesting case for support and diversified insights into their praxis from outside their own clinical or community contexts, contributing to professional development.

-To join this session, which will be formed into a roundtable by the unit co-chairs and reviewed by the steering committee, submit a proposal that includes:

-- a brief synopsis (1-2 paragraphs) of the encounter you would submit in a longer format (for AAR panelist and attendee access) if accepted - a brief statement of why you would be a good respondent to others' verbatim/cases - a brief statement of what you hope to learn from others' responses to your case, and - a commitment to email your verbatim or case study in early October to roundtable participants and a commitment to read the cases of the other panelists before coming to AAR. - Climate, Ecological, Animal, and Interspecies Chaplaincy: Chaplains are forging roles for spiritual care amid the climate emergency, in caring for the more than human world, in chaplaincy for animals and pets, in veterinary chaplaincy, and interspecies chaplaincy.
-We invite such chaplains to share the needs they are meeting, the interventions or practices in their toolkits, the spiritual worldviews in which they are rooted, and how one might train for and create a livelihood in this form of chaplaincy. - Graduate and Clinical Education pedagogy generally, with potential specific focus on: identifying and overcoming barriers to entry and successful completion of degree and clinical programs; what chaplaincy training rooted in specific religious traditions uniquely contribute to the spiritual formation of future chaplains and/or to models of caregiving; pedagogy foundations; etc. - An invited panel on Josh Morris' forthcoming A Practical Theology of Pediatric Chaplaincy: Critical Contexts for Care (Orbis 2026) - Pagan chaplaincy - [In a co-sponsored session with the SBL Unit Biblical Studies and Spiritual Care: Intersections of Pastoral Praxis and Biblical Hermeneutics](#) we welcome papers offering practice-based insights to biblical texts from chaplains who have served in the military or who work with service members or veterans.
+This roundtable at once models for students, early career chaplains, researchers, and graduate school faculty how clinical cases are mined for insights and fruitfully and respectfully discussed, while providing experienced professionals opportunity to present an interesting case for support and diversified insights into their praxis from outside their own clinical contexts, contributing to professional development.
+To submit a proposal to join this roundtable session, send a proposal that includes: - a brief synopsis (1-2 paragraphs) of the encounter you would submit in a longer format (for AAR panelist and attendee access) if accepted - a brief statement of why you would be a good respondent to others' verbatim/cases - a brief statement of what you hope to learn from others' responses to your case, and - a commitment to email your verbatim or case study in early October to roundtable participants and a commitment to read the cases of the other panelists before coming to AAR. - Climate, Ecological, Animal, and Interspecies Chaplaincy: Chaplains are forging roles for spiritual care amid the climate emergency, in caring for the more than human world, in chaplaincy for animals and pets, in veterinary chaplaincy, and interspecies chaplaincy.
+We invite such chaplains to share the needs they are meeting, the interventions or practices in their toolkits, the spiritual worldviews in which they are rooted, and how one might train for and create a livelihood in this form of chaplaincy.

+- Graduate and Clinical Education pedagogy generally, with potential specific focus on: identifying and overcoming barriers to entry and successful completion of degree and clinical programs; what chaplaincy training rooted in specific religious traditions uniquely contribute to the spiritual formation of future chaplains and/or to models of caregiving; pedagogy foundations; etc. - An invited panel on Josh Morris' forthcoming A Practical Theology of Pediatric Chaplaincy: Critical Contexts for Care (Orbis 2026) - Pagan chaplaincy - Innovations in Chaplaincy and Spiritual Care unit is co-sponsoring a session on "the military context" with the SBL unit, Biblical Studies and Spiritual Care: Intersections of Pastoral Praxis and Biblical Hermeneutics Unit; military chaplains are especially invited to share insights.
+Please see the Call for Papers in that unit for details and to submit proposals.